zipvilization/Zipvilization/world/solumworld/index.md

 # One World, Different Visual Systems

-The visual implementation of SolumWorld may evolve over time.
+The implementation of SolumWorld may evolve over time.

 Different rendering technologies may be tested.

 Different graphical styles may appear.

+Different levels of detail may become possible.

 Different infrastructure may eventually be required.

-The world may become more detailed as Zipvilization grows.
+The world may become increasingly sophisticated as Zipvilization grows.

 None of those implementation choices should redefine the canonical state underneath them.